trunkclub/styleguide/react.md

 This guide assumes that you are writing in the coffeescript-flavor of [JSX](https://github.com/jsdf/coffee-react-transform).
 It also assumes that you have a cursory understanding of what JSX is and why React uses it.
 See the [docs](http://facebook.github.io/react/docs/jsx-in-depth.html) for more details.

 ## Structure of React Components
 You should structure your React Components like this to ensure consistency.
-Whether you're using ES6 or Coffeescript or PoopyScript, it should be ordered like this
+Whether you're using ECMAScript 6 syntax, plain Javascript, or Coffeescript, it should be ordered like this

 1. Attributes
   1. If you are using a mixin that requires you to specify an attribute on the Component's prototype (and not on the instance itself), do that here as well